TropicalBastos/Hotel-Bastos/README.md

 # Hotel-Bastos
 A sleek, modern, responsive hotel front page reservation simulator, with front and back-end validation.
-Back end reservation needs finishing
+Back end reservation system needs doing
 <br>
 Inspired by sims-like interfaces but keeping to a modern parallax style fit for a hotel with sleek animations and transitions
 <br><br>